-ARS 13-1502 is the Arizona statute that defines the crime of third-degree criminal trespass.
-People commit this offense when they either knowingly enter or unlawfully remain on real property after the property owner or law enforcement request that they leave, or knowingly enter or unlawfully remain on certain property belonging to a railroad company.
+ARS § 13-1502 is the Arizona statute that defines the crime of third-degree criminal trespass.
+You commit this offense when you either knowingly enter or unlawfully remain on real property after the property owner or law enforcement request that you leave, or knowingly enter or unlawfully remain on certain property belonging to a railroad company.
 A violation of this law is a Class 3 misdemeanor punishable by up to 30 days in jail.

 Note that Arizona law divides criminal trespassing into three different degrees.
 These are first-degree trespass under ARS 13-1504 (the most severe crime of the three), criminal trespass in the second degree under ARS 13-1503, and criminal trespass in the third degree under ARS 13-1502 (the least severe).